Cuisinart TOA-70NAS vs Black+Decker: Faster Cooking (2026)

 During my testing, the Cuisinart TOA-70NAS proved it isn’t just a toaster with a fan.
 The 1800-watt motor drives what the company calls AirAdvantage technology—a specialized top-mounted fan and heater assembly that forces hot air straight down onto the food.
 I cooked a 4-pound chicken in this unit, and it finished 15 minutes faster than standard convection ovens I have reviewed.
 The included ceramic non-stick reversible grill/griddle is heavy, holding heat well enough to actually sear a steak, which you rarely see in a countertop appliance.

-Includes a heavy ceramic reversible grill/griddle for indoor searing
+Includes a reversible grill/griddle plate

 Black+Decker Crisp ‘N Bake Air Fry Convection Oven